What is Mobile Messaging and How Your Business Can Benefit From It

 By implementing an automated SMS reminder message like the one below, online retailers can reduce cart abandonment rates by as much as 40%.

-7. Include an unsubscribe link
+7. Include an Unsubscribe Link

 In many regions, it's a legal requirement for opted-in numbers to be able to unsubscribe for your SMS sends at their will.